2017 BLOOM Theatre Project: Stories of Compassion

 2016 BLOOM Theatre Project: Y(OUR) STORY

 Y(OUR) Story is features stories of high school students which commonly happen in their everyday lives.
 Through a marvelous array of characters, the audience explored the dynamics of multiple relationships.
-After each performance, a talk-back session was held to process the helpful information presented in the plays.

 2015 BLOOM Theatre Project: Undefined